oclero/qlementine/docs/usage.md

 ## Installation

-1. Add the library as a dependency with CMake FetchContent.
+1. Add the library as a dependency.
+Here is an example with CMake FetchContent.
+You may add it with another way such as vcpkg or from a regular installation.

    ```bash
    include(FetchContent)